advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group.md

 Click the Duplicate button of the notification group which you want to duplicate, you will redirect to a new page.

-The original notification info would be kept.
+The original notification info would be keep.
 User only needs to modify different parts.

 Press the Save button to save it as another new notification group.